 It led to science being applied to develop and refine the principles of management.
 “How long should a person take to perform a task?”.
 These and other such questions were answered by unleashing the principles of scientific management theory.

 The principles outlined in the theory were first applied to factories and later on, they were applied to the development of industrial psychology.
 Other leading lights who worked on refining the theory included Frank .B.
 Gilbreth (1868-1924) and Harrington Emerson (1853-1931).
-Most of them advocated that public sector organizations could save big in terms of time, money and resources by employing the principles outlined in the scientific management theory.
+Most of them advocated that public sector organizations could save big in terms of time, money, and resources by employing the principles outlined in the theory.

 - Taylor realized that workers could triple their output on the shop floor if time and motion studies coupled with micro-motion studies using stop-motion cameras were used to analyze performance and further develop industrial psychology as a discipline.

-1) Basic TENETS of the Scientific management theory
+1) Basic TENETS

 - Determining the one best way to do the job was the first and most important tenet.